tombaker/tapshex/docs/glossary/index.rst

 Glossary
 --------

+The terminology used in the DC Tabular Application Profiles specification represents a compromise between a need to reflect the conformance of DCTAP to the RDF data model and an equally important need to be accessible to users who are either less familiar with RDF or who may want to use the DCTAP model with technologies unrelated to RDF, such as XML Schema.
+The terminology used for the ShEx specification, in contrast, presupposes fluency in RDF.
+This glossary puts terms defined in the documentation for the **dctap-python** module alongside terms as they are defined in the ShEx Primer.

 .. glossary::

    Application Profile
-       A description of the structures and terms, and their usages, expected to be found **in Instance Data**.
+       A description of the structures and terms, and their usages, expected to be found in :term:`Instance Data`.
 An application profile that follows the DCTAP model is called a :term:`DCTAP Instance`.

    Blank Node
        In RDF, a blank node is a unique identifier used, typically, within the local scope of a specific file or RDF store.
 As described in `RDF 1.1 Concepts and Abstract Syntax <https://www.w3.org/TR/rdf11-concepts/#section-blank-nodes>`__, a blank node is distinct both from an :term:`IRI` and a :term:`Literal`.
 Blank nodes are of interest only to users or creators of RDF applications.